 - In 2005, the University of Wisconsin-Stevens Point, received the fourth award to fund a program also entitled the “Environmental Education and Training Partnership (EETAP 3).”

-- In 2011, Cornell University received the fifth award to operate the current program entitled “Expanding Capacity in Environmental Education (EECapacity) Project.”Exit
+- In 2011, Cornell University received the fifth award to operate a program entitled “Expanding Capacity in Environmental Education (EECapacity) Project.”Exit

-- In 2016, EPA announced that the North American Association for Environmental Education will receive the sixth award to operate a program called "ee360."
+- In 2016, EPA announced that the North American Association for Environmental Education received the sixth award to operate the current program called "ee360."

 Program Design and Function